What Is An Internship?

 It is expected that you will complete your internship at the site which has been approved on your contract.
 If, due to extenuating circumstances, you need to change your site you must contact the Director of Career Services prior to leaving your original site and starting at a new site.
 Changes in sites are not automatically approved.
 Only extreme situations, such as a personal/family emergency or closing of the site for example, will be considered for a change of site request.

 If the Director of Career Services approves your request to change site, your faculty sponsor and former site supervisor will be notified.
-You will need to complete a new contract which must be approved by your faculty sponsor and your faculty advisor, as well as your new site supervisor.
+You will need to complete a new contract which must be approved by your faculty sponsor and your faculty adviser, as well as your new site supervisor.
 An evaluation of your performance at the previous site for the time you worked there will be required and will be considered as part of your overall grade.
-As with all internships, no more than 10% of the hours worked prior to receiving final approval on your contract will be counted towards your requirement.
+As with all internships, no more than 10% of the hours worked prior to receiving final approval on your contract will be counted toward your requirement.

 How Do I Arrange An Internship?